Case Study: Yerrrspace Pop-Up Series

 Conclusion & Looking Ahead

-YerrrSpace proved that small-budget, values-aligned programming can produce wide-reaching, lasting results when rooted in community voice and creative equity.
+YerrrSpace proved that community-driven, values-aligned programming can produce wide-reaching, lasting results when rooted in community voice and creative equity.
 With its cross-sector collaboration model, hyperlocal focus, and joyful spirit, the series serves as a blueprint for future artist-driven placemaking across Jersey City and beyond.
-Looking forward, VPM plans to expand the YerrrSpace Pop-Up series as a seasonal platform for showcasing creative excellence and neighborhood entrepreneurship—scaling joy, equity, and visibility for years to come.